anytizer/ocunit/README.md

 # Configuration of OCUnit

-Before running any tests scripts, you should complete editing [config.ini](config.ini) to tell something about your opencart installation.
+Before running any tests scripts, you should consider editing [config.ini](config.ini) to tell something about your opencart installation.

 # Test Execution